listenzcc/World-trade-data-I/readme.md

 My next question raises,

-> Is there any country important?
+> Is there any country significant?

 To answer the question,
 I play the Sankey analysis for every country,